FNA Investors Have Opportunity to Lead Paragon 28, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Oct.
-22, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Paragon 28, Inc. ("Paragon" or the "Company") (NYSE: FNA).
+24, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Paragon 28, Inc. ("Paragon" or the "Company") (NYSE: FNA).

 Class Period: May 5, 2023 – September 20, 2024